floington500/dotfiles-awesomewm/README.md

 # Desktop Enviornment

-My desktop enviornment is a masterpiece that should be compared to the likes of the greatest artists that have marveled history.
+My desktop enviornment is awesome.

 ## Architecture

-The underlying system relies on a few magnificantly implemented subsystems in order to run seamlessly:
+The underlying system is implemented with the following programs:

-1. **Display Manger**: LightDM
+1. **Display Manger**: cdm
 1. **Windowing System**: X11
 3. **Window Manager**: AwesomeWM
 4. **Compositor**: picom

-The configuration for these can be found under my other repository for configurations.
+Configurations can be modified and used however one sees fit.

 ## Preview